Shimen, Taiwan, Spring 2017 (Elevation: 1,500m)

 Smokey, brown rice, lemon, peach, floral, umami

 Shimen used to be one of the major tea producing regions during the Japanese colonial period.
-However, these days the tea from Shimen is extremely difficult to find due to limited production in the region.
+These days, the tea from Shimen is extremely difficult to find due to limited production in the region.
+However, the family farmers in Shimen, Taiwan continue the legacy and commitment that have been passed down through generations.
+This dedication is reflected in the tea.

-The tea is roasted after the first part of the process, which is similar to that of Qing Xiang oolong.
-However, it releases very little burnt scent from roasting, which makes it easily approachable.
+The tea is roasted after the first part of the process, which is similar to that of green oolong.
+It releases a very smooth burnt scent from roasting, which makes it easily approachable.

 You can drink the tea as soon as you receive the package or you can age it for a couple of years for an even softer flavor.